 About 2-3 months ago we took ourselves over to Taiwan to meet our manufacturer, organise new products, go to the Taipei Show and make new links for future business.

 Firstly… WHAT A PLACE!
 I know people always say nice stuff about where they chose to go on holiday or choose to settle down for a while, and 9-10 times you end-up thinking ’sounds alright.
 Like most places in Europe etc’.

 However I’m not joking when I say if you have mild Aspergic tendencies like me (like everything neat, square, clean, polite) you’re going to love this place!
-I managed to fall in love with the hyper efficient and super clean underground.

 So then, here a list of things I’ve learnt about myself and Taiwan:

 – I’m never ordering Plum Juice again (I don’t know how juicing a plum could go so so so wrong)